Your Commonly Asked Questions

 In 1998, Dr. Sterba was lead to begin a part-time private medical practice overseas in International Emergency Medicine and Urgent Care Medicine.
 In 1998, Dr. Sterba received a large grant to conduct medical research in Pediatric Medical Rehabilitation through Saved by Grace Ministry, Inc. with Children's Hospital of Buffalo.

-From 1998 onward through Saved by Grace Ministry, Inc., Dr. Sterba developed Emergency Physician House Calls™ inventing and Federally Registering the nation's first PORTABLE ER® discussed in "The History of the Portable ER".
+From 1998 onward through Saved by Grace Ministry, Inc., Dr. Sterba developed Emergency Physician House Calls™ inventing and Federally Registering the nation's first community-based PORTABLE ER® discussed in "The History of the Portable ER".

 Dr. Sterba enjoys teaching patients and their family members in their home.
 He has been a paid Clinical Instructor of Emergency Medicine in Western New York through Kaleida Healthcare, Daemen College and D'Youville College.
 He serves as a community lecturer on Emergency Physician House Calls™ demonstrating the PORTABLE ER® to the public.